fclubb/fclubb.github.io/_pages/research.md

 ### Landscape evolution modelling

 I like to use numerical models of landscape evolution to test new techniques for analysing topography.
-I'm a big fan of the [Fastscape](https://github.com/fastscape-lem) model, as well as our own implementation of the Fastscape algorithm in [MuddPILE](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_MuddPILE.html).
+I'm a fan of the [Fastscape](https://github.com/fastscape-lem) model, as well as our own implementation of the Fastscape algorithm in [MuddPILE](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_MuddPILE.html).

 I have been running some simple models with varying bedrock lithology to test my clustering algorithm.
 See below for an example of how different the speed of propagation of transient signals through a river network can be based on a simple change in erodibility.